Updated Mar 01, 2026

 Create an Adalo Account

-Getting started with Adalo is quick - just 10 minutes from signup to building your first app.
-Head over to Adalo.com and sign up for a free account - no credit card needed.
-The free plan is perfect for testing, allowing you to build unlimited test apps and work with up to 200 records per app.
-This makes it ideal for experimenting with your calendar's functionality and database structure.
+Getting started is quick—just 10 minutes from signup to building your first app.
+Head over to Adalo.com and sign up for a free account with no credit card required.
+The free plan is perfect for testing, allowing you to build unlimited test apps and work with up to 500 records per app.
+This makes it ideal for experimenting with your calendar's functionality and database structure before committing to a paid plan.

 Start a New iOS App Project